 Brief description of the problem or situation

-Brief description of the Board’s efforts to address the situation
+Brief description of the Workforce Solutions Office staff member’s efforts to address the situation

-If the employer is unwilling or a Board unable to address the situation, the Boardmust send a discontinuation of services request to TWC’s Workforce Systems Support Desk (c).
-In addition to the information listed above, this request must include a summary of the employer’s violations of ES regulations and how the Board addressed the situation.
+If the employer is unwilling or Workforce Solutions Office staff is unable to resolve the situation, Workforce Solutions Office staff must send a discontinuation of services request to TWC’s Workforce Systems Support Desk (refer to B-202.b).
+In addition to the information listed above, this request must include a summary of the employer’s violations of ES regulations and how Workforce Solutions Office staff has addressed the situation.

 TWC will initiate procedures for discontinuation of services in accordance with 20 CFR, Part 658, Subpart F, when the decision is based on one of the above violations.